 I almost forgot.
 There’s one more thing.

-As The Economist states, the white potato “provides more calories, more quickly, using less land and in a wider range of climates than any other plant.”44
+As The Economist states, the white potato “provides more calories, more quickly, using less land and in a wider range of climates than any other plant.”

 In a time of great environmental concerns, this makes white potatoes the greenest food on Earth.

-The most environment-friendly food choice you could possibly make is to base your diet on white potatoes.
+The most environment-friendly food choice you can possibly make is to base your diet on white potatoes.